 Principals are encouraged to contact the Law Society at email@example.com should they have any questions regarding changes to their student’s articles.

-Effective March 31, 2020, as a temporary response to the evolving COVID-19 situation, the Law Society is reducing the 12-month articling requirement to a minimum of 8 months for those students-at-law who have commenced their articling term.
-The Law Society will still require articling principals to complete Form A-9 confirming that their articling student is suitable to be admitted as a lawyer, as well as successful completion of the CPLED Bar Admissions Program.
-We anticipate that final marks for the CPLED program will be available by early May, as is consistent with past years.
+The Law Society will still require articling principals to complete Form A-9 confirming that their articling student is suitable to be admitted as a lawyer, as well as successful completion of the Practice Readiness Education Program (PREP).
+We anticipate that final marks for the June intake of PREP will be available by mid May.

 For students currently articled to a court who still have an outstanding secondment that they are unable to complete, the Law Society is accepting requests to waive the second secondment requirement in cases where, due to COVID-19, a secondment (including a remote secondment option) is not available.
 For more information on this, and to request a waiver of the second secondment requirement, please contact the Law Society at firstname.lastname@example.org.